-The biomass industry in Georgia is currently receiving taxpayer subsidies to chop down forests, compress the wood into pellets and ship them across the ocean to Europe where they are incinerated for energy.
+The woody biomass industry in Georgia is currently receiving taxpayer subsidies from Europe to chop down forests, compress the wood into pellets and ship them across the Atlantic where they are incinerated for energy.
 Burning forests to fuel power plants is a climate and environmental disaster, but it is considered a carbon-neutral form of “green” energy according to policymakers in the European Union.

 How could that be?